Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ### check_duplicate_timestamps_region
 Checks whether duplicate timestamp-region pairs exist in the merged feature dataset.

+### check_merge_retention
+Checks whether the merged feature dataset kept enough rows from the source demand/weather inputs.

+### check_hourly_timestamp_coverage
+Checks whether the merged feature dataset has a continuous hourly timestamp range with no missing hours.

 ## Testing
 The project includes a lightweight pytest suite for the core local logic.
 These tests avoid live API calls and use small in-memory DataFrames or temporary folders.